Cherry Juice Side Effects

 For example, cherry juice concentrate contains about 100ng’s of melatonin, while tart cherry powder contains approximately 137ng’s.
 Regarding these amounts, it is important to note these are naturally occurring levels of melatonin and not synthetic or from a man-made source.

-This means those looking to enjoy a more restful night’s sleep may want to consider adding some if itor the powder to their daily routine.
+This means those looking to enjoy a more restful night’s sleep may want to consider adding some if it or the Tart Cherry Powder to their daily routine.

 The third benefit is it may help to reduce sore muscles due to physical exercise.
 This simply means if you have sore muscles the cherry may be able to help relieve the pain.